 When designing an authentic assessment for Computer Science, we first need to identify what are the actual tasks that we want our students to be good at by the end of the course.
 The "test" of proficiency in code should not be completed at the end of teaching each concept or done because we need another grade in the gradebook.
 A well-designed assessment is similar to a programmer's daily role to get the job done.

-As you dissect the curriculum, look for areas in the learning that focus on recall and disconnected, "dysfunctional habits" and switch them for more process-focused, connected, and active activities that allow students to "do" the learning.
-The process of solving the problem becomes a valid assessment versus the final product.
-If students are not active or "doing" over 75% of the course time, ask yourself, are students learning as a programmer?
+Look to do: As you dissect the curriculum, look for areas in the learning that focus on recall and disconnected "dysfunctional habits" and switch them for more process-focused, connected, and active activities that allow students to "do" the learning.
+Software developers research, design, test, evaluate, identify, determine, maintain, communicate and write code.
+It is a job that is always "doing" something.
+If most of your curriculum is watching, listening, or reading, switch those activities for more active learning activities.

 "Authentic Assessment."
 Center for Innovative Teaching and Learning, [citl.indiana.edu/teaching-resources/assessing-student-learning/authentic-assessment/index.html](citl.indiana.edu/teaching-resources/assessing-student-learning/authentic-assessment/index.html).